kingstonrichard/kingstonrichard.uk/input/posts/2019-09-27-ims-discovery-week-3 copy.md

 * Are there any significant management structure changes happening in the organisation that could change the key stakeholders in your plan.
 What about in your partner organisations - does anyone know?
 Can you prepare for any of that now in advance so you're not caught out and can react if it does happen?
 Contact your partners - have that conversation.

 * Be honest with your stakeholders, especially the people you're carrying out user research with that you appreciate their effort and that (hopefully not) it might come to nothing.
-Don't give them unrealistic expectations that they're work will individually save £1m for example.
+Don't give them unrealistic expectations that their work will individually save £1m for example.
 Be open.

 I'll be acting on all of these advice points next week!
 In the meantime I've already begun blogging regularly (weekly) both internally within our organisation and [externally](https://kingstonrichard.uk).
 This should help with a lot of the above and help keep the narrative going with partners as we progress.